The Intentional Marriage – 4 Ways to Work through Early Marriage Kinks

 You need to hear what you believe in.
 From your own lips.
 Not just have it circling in your head.
 When your beliefs are public, you try to live up to them.
 You become more accountable and responsible.

-I have enough drama in my life to last three life times!’
+‘I have enough drama in my life i don’t need to pass it on!‘

-But really, none of us is perfect!
+But really, no one is perfect!

 I love how you said “You already chose”.
 That’s so true.
 We often see marriage as something to throw away when times get tough.
 We think we have the right to choose something else when we don’t like what we’ve got.
 The truth is, we already chose when we said “I do” at the altar.
 Could spend all day reading your posts, Ngina!
 I really need to get more involved in commenting and connecting here.